qapilothq/Euporie/README.md

 ## Overview

 Euporie is a robust FastAPI-based application designed to intelligently generate test data for mobile application fields.
-By analyzing screenshots and XML structures, it determines the necessity of data generation and provides structured data when required.
+By analyzing screenshots and XML structures, it determines the necessity of data generation and provides structured data following a strict priority-based generation system.

 **Current Status**: Beta version supporting Android XML only. iOS support coming soon.